 About 15 minutes further north along the coast

-Mealt Falls plunge off a sea cliff into the water below, with the dramatic Kilt Rock (90-meter cliffs shaped like a kilt) as a backdrop.
-There is a visitor overlook right by the car park, so this is a quick stop.
-Signs here note that an extensive collection of dinosaur remains have been found on the Jurassic rocks along this coast.
+Mealt Falls plunge off a sea cliff into the water below, with the dramatic Kilt Rock (90-metre cliffs shaped like a kilt) as a backdrop.
+There is a visitor overlook right by the car park, so this is a quick stop, around 15 minutes.
+Signs here note that an extensive collection of dinosaur remains has been found on the Jurassic rocks along this coast.

 Mealt Falls Isle of Skye and Scottish Highlands itinerary trip Scotland